ubaldot/vim9-conversion-aid/README.md

 `:source /path/to/vim9-conversion-aid/plugin/vim9-conversion-aid.vim`), and
 then use `Vim9Convert`.

+Also, before running the script, be sure that your script meets at least these two requirements before running `Vim9Convert`:

+* Add a `g:` to the variables that you want to define globally, e.g.
+  `let my_global` shall be `let g:my_global`,
+* Secure that the string concatenation operator has a leading and a trailing white-space.

 At this point, if you source the converted script you will most likely have errors, but the error messages should tell you what shall be fixed and how.
 Also, mind that `:h vim9` can be a great support for fixing the remaining